by Donald Daniel, Originated Feb 2004, revised May 2016

 Some airlines provide a large clear plastic bottle of water in the seat pocket in front of every seat for transatlantic flights.
 If you do not want to bring your own water bottle, shop around for an airline that provides a water bottle before your trip.
 An empty grape juice bottle, 2 quarts or 1.89 liters, is about right for a long trip from America to Europe.
 Now that you are no longer allowed to bring bottles on the flight, you should drink more water than you really want before you get on each flight for a long trip.
 It might be OK to bring a large EMPTY clear plastic bottle through security, and fill it up with water before getting on the plane.

-Boeing plans to provide increased humidity in its new forthcoming 787.
+The Boeing 787 and the Airbus A350 have composite fuselages, not aluminum fuselages like older planes.
+This will permit higher humidity in the passenger cabin.
 This should reduce the incidence of blood clots.
-Increased humidity is permissible because the body of the plane is made of carbon fiber, not aluminum.
 Low humidity must be maintained in aluminum body planes to prevent condensation of water on the inside of the aluminum skin, which would cause dangerous corrosion.

 up one level